rocket-science-ch/rocketrosti/README.md

 The configuration is set to use the OpenAI API by default.
 If you want to use Azure instead, you need to modify the configuration file (see [below](#modify-the-configuration-if-needed)).

-### Importing documents (optional)

-We have provided some example documents—a few Wikipedia articles—in the [`data/source_documents`](data/source_documents) directory.
-You can use these to try out the system.

-Alternatively, you can replace (or augment) those documents with your own ones.
-To do this, drop your text files into the [`data/source_documents`] directory with a filename ending in ".txt".
-The files in this directory will be processed when you start the backend.
-This also means that after modifications to the directory, the backend may take a while to start up.
-(You can follow the progress on the console.)
+### Start the service

+To start the service you have to run the backend and the frontend.
+If you have done no custumization, this will start a demo with a chatbot, that knows about Switzerland.

-### Run the backend
+#### Run the backend

 To run the backend, run